 Assuming you have multiple versions to test, the logical place to start is with the version that has the highest usage percentage.
 Users who have auto-updates on would have the latest version, so this is likely the most used version.
 This is where you want to focus the most attention because issues with this upgrade would affect the biggest audience, and likely the most frequent users.

 Now that you’ve figured out the priority of app versions to test with the latest build, you can now test that upgrade on multiple OS versions.
 Turning to analytics will once again give the data needed to decide where to focus testing.
-The OS version with the highest percentage of users, and then the app version with the highest percentage of users, will be the area to focus.
+The OS version with the highest percentage of users, and then the app version with the highest percentage of users, will be the area to focus on.
 This would be the scenario to look at on multiple devices in different states.
-With the right set of test cases and a diligent testing of upgrades for this set of users, you can be assured this user base won’t be affected.
+With the right set of test cases and diligent testing of upgrades for this set of users, you can be assured this user base won’t be affected.

 With any OS update, it’s always best to start early.
 When a beta version is available, it’s good to do a sanity test on that OS version with each app update.
 Testing around that version should then ramp up as it gets closer to a public release.